-In terms of results we find that a rebalancing of fuel taxes (where gasolines and electricity taxes fall and diesel and other fuels taxes goes up) is present in the three countries.
-This result is robust to the range of price-demand elasticity and environmental cost parameters.
+In terms of results, we find that a rebalancing of fuel taxes (where gasolines and electricity taxes fall and diesel and other fuels taxes goes up) is present in the three countries.
+This result is in part explained by the higher estimates of the environmental costs of diesel relative to gasoline in relation to recent studies for Chile (Parry and Strand, 2010) and is robust to the range of price-demand elasticity and environmental cost parameters.
 Other taxes also adjust depending on environmental costs, pre-existing taxes and producer price distortions.
-Very low (distorted) status-quo prices magnify the jump in taxes that incorporate environmental costs, because these are large in comparison to a very low base.

-Natural gas in Argentina is one clear example, while electricity does not share such feature because environmental taxes should be zero.
-Biomass should face high taxes but it trades in informal markets and faces no taxes, suggesting the need for alternative instruments.
-Adjusting taxes on substitutes is not an efficient (or equitable) response as the case of Bolivia illustrates.
+Very low (distorted) status quo prices magnify the jump in taxes that incorporate environmental costs, because these are large in comparison to a very low base.
+Natural gas in Argentina is one clear example, while electricity does not share that feature because environmental taxes should be zero.
+Biomass should face high taxes, but it trades in informal markets and faces no taxes, suggesting the need for alternative regulatory instruments (Christiansen and Smith, 2012).
+Adjusting taxes on substitutes is not an efficient (or equitable) response, as the case of Bolivia reviewed in more detail in Navajas, Panadeiros and Natale (2011) illustrates.

 Fiscal impacts and environmental gains of the tax reform exercises are significant in all countries, particularly more in Argentina and Bolivia if subsidies are eliminated.
-As much of the exercise is driven by changes in transport fuels such as Gas Oil (Diesel Oil), they tend to explain a great part of fiscal revenues and environmental gains.
-For the same reason, double dividend effects do not seem to come by, because of price increases of widespread energy inputs (gas oil for transport) are triggered by the reform exercise.
-The distributional impact of the exercise is evaluated combining the effect -across income deciles- of price increases due to taxes with the effect of environmental gains (due to consumption quantities of energy reduced as a consequence of tax changes) which are assumed to be distributed uniformly across households.
+As much of the exercise is driven by changes in transport fuels such as diesel, they tend to explain a great part of fiscal revenues and environmental gains.
+For the same reason, double dividend effects do not seem to come by, because of price increases of widespread energy inputs (diesel for transport) are triggered by the reform exercise.
+The distributional impact of the exercise is evaluated combining the effect-across income deciles-of price increases due to taxes with the effect of environmental gains (due to consumption quantities of energy reduced as a consequence of tax changes) which are assumed to be distributed uniformly across households.
 Given that the tax reform raises transport fuels, we allow for the effect of an increase in public transport, which adds to the negative price effect while not adding to environmental gains.
-We find that distributional impacts of reform critically depend on its type (non-Ramsey vs. Ramsey) and on allowing for the distribution of environmental benefits, since price effects are in general negative.
-Non Ramsey tax reforms have a positive distributional impact in Uruguay (due to both positive environmental and also price effects) and in Argentina (which pre-existing distortions make room for large negative price effects along with large environmental gains both concentrated in Gas Oil and Natural Gas) but negative in Bolivia.
-Ramsey tax reforms have negative distributive impacts in all countries even allowing for the distribution of environmental gains.
+We find that distributional impacts of reform critically depend on the type of tax reform (non-Ramsey vs. Ramsey) and on allowing for the distribution of environmental benefits, since price effects are in general negative.
+Non-Ramsey tax reforms have a positive distributional impact in Uruguay (due to both positive environmental and also price effects) and in Argentina (where pre-existing distortions make room for large negative price effects along with large environmental gains, both concentrated in gas oil and natural gas) but negative in Bolivia.
+Ramsey tax reforms have negative distributive impacts in all countries, even when allowing for the distribution of environmental gains.